Health Editor’s Note: Some words for thought…Carol

 Then something politically expedient happened.
 We lost the grit and pluck that propelled Madame Walker to success.
 Women became victims who feel they are always being stepped on by others, ignored or abused.
 And only women could rescue them from their evil white male oppressors.
 Now being a minority or a woman has become a shield against legitimate criticisms, setting back the struggle to simply be judged by the content of our character.
 One wonders how the press would report the botched Broward County ballots if Elections Supervisor Brenda Snipes were a white male.

 Sadly, the focus on victimization has expanded to all Americans.
 The key to getting votes was to let people know how miserably unfair their lives are.
 Just like in George Orwell’s Animal Farm, the beleaguered seek to improve their lot through rigid exclusionary rules: “Whatever goes upon two legs is an enemy.”
-The newly minted pathetic wretches are exhorted to join the morally superior tribe who will protect them from those who disagree with their point of view.
+The newly minted pathetic wretches are exhorted to join the morally superior tribe that will protect them from those who disagree with their point of view.
 After all, they are likely racist sexist homophobes.

 The “longshoreman philosopher” Eric Hoffer pointed out in his classic, The True Believer, “people whose lives are barren and insecure seem to show a greater willingness to obey than people who are self-sufficient and self-confident.”
 Such persons tend to value equality and fraternity more than freedom.
 Such persons will also more readily accept in their medical care government control, rationing, and paint-by-the numbers treatments (or non-treatments).